 Red vs. Blue

 Created by Rooster Teeth, using Halo: Combat Evolved and Halo 2, Red vs. Blue: Blood Gulch Chronicles follows the story of two opposing sides, Red Team and Blue Team, in a desolate box canyon (Blood Gulch) in a parody of First Person Shooters, science fiction, military movies and other things from modern day culture.
-The series ran for a total of 100 episodes (plus specials and PSAs) and holds the guiness world record for the most popular machinima.
+The series ran for a total of 100 episodes (plus specials and PSAs) and holds the Guinness world record for the most popular machinima.

 Following the original series Rooster Teeth later created a new trilogy using Halo 3, Red vs. Blue: Reconstruction, Recreation, and Revelation.